Download a PDF version of Dr. Barron’s abstract.

 Euthanasia should be conducted without undue patient stress or restraint.
 Premedication and a multi-modal drug delivery approach to euthanasia should strongly be considered.
 For example, birds can be premedicated with drugs such as dexmedetomidine and midazolam prior to induction with a gas anesthetic or before administration of sodium pentobarbital IV.
 If sodium pentobarbital or other barbiturates are used, proper carcass disposal must be practiced, as fatal secondary barbiturate poisonings have been documented.

 Euthanasia solution or potassium chloride (KCl) may be given IV, IO, intraperitoneal (IP), intracardiac (IC), or into the supraoccipital sinus.
-For the last 4 of these routes or if KCl is used, general anesthesia or heavy sedation is recommended.
+For the last four of these routes or if KCl is used, general anesthesia or heavy sedation is recommended.
 The dose for both is 1 ml per 10 pounds of body weight.
 A stethoscope or Doppler can generally be used to verify cessation of heart beat.

 About the presenter